freitz85/PBWifiModem/README.md

 ## Connect To Your Sytem With a Custom Cable

 I created this document showing the pin mappings for various systems which do not have a DE/DB9 port.
-Thanks to members of the community to test these pinouts!
+Thanks to members of the community for verifying these pinouts!

 You can reference this make your own custom cable: https://github.com/ssshake/vintage-computer-wifi-modem/blob/master/docs/pin-mapping.md